ParthMiyani/pnyx-app/deliverables/D1/planning.md

   > Short (1 - 2 min' read max)
  * Be specific (e.g. a 'a third-year university student studying Computer Science' and not 'a student')
  * **Feel free to use personas.
 You can create your personas as part of this Markdown file, or add a link to an external site (for example, [Xtensio](https://xtensio.com/user-persona/)).**

+ * Musical Artists who:
+   -	Are looking for alternatives to popular music streaming apps (such as Spotify or Apple Music) as currently, they only earn around 12% of the industry revenue (as the rest goes to the aforementioned apps, and their labels etc.)
+   -	Are looking to try out new genres of music outside of their usual output, whether that is due to a certain image they have built around them, or if their producers/label/managers want them to put out what is expected to be successful.
+   -	Want to earn a 98% profit on anything they sell through the PNYX app.
+   -	Want to be recognized only on the quality of music they create.
+* Fans and “superfans” of artists who:
+  -	Want to engage with music in a more gamified manner through a “blind audition” style.
+  -	Want to engage purely with the music regardless of marketing and prior biases/knowledge (or lack thereof) of artists.
+  -	Want access to exclusive perks such as (discord conversations, one on one conversations, meet and greets, tickets to concerts)
+  -	Want to directly support artists.
+  -	Want ownership of limited-edition versions of songs.

 #### Q3: Why would your users choose your product?
 What are they using today to solve their problem/need?